ripped-rooster/Terraform-Associate-Notes/README.md

 ### Terraform Providers

+- A provider is responsible for understanding API interactions with infrastructure providers
 - Providers are Terraform’s way of abstracting integrations with the API control layer of infrastructure vendors.
 - By default, Terraform looks for providers in the Terraform Providers Registry ([Terraform Providers Registry](https://registry.terraform.io/browse/providers)).
 - Providers are plugins released independently of Terraform's core software, with their own versioning.